pretix/pretix/doc/development/goals.rst

 Feature goals
 -------------

-* One tixl software installation has to cope with multiple events by multiple organizers
+* One pretix software installation has to cope with multiple events by multiple organizers
 * There is no code access necessary to create a new event
 * Tixl is abstract in many ways to adopt to as much events as possible.